 Worthington Walking Trails Map

-The Town of Worthington received Healthy Hampshire funding and staff assistance to create a detailed map of the walking trails in town, which will outline current and suggested walking tours of various lengths and levels of difficulty.
-The map will include the length and estimated walk times of each section so that walkers may choose a suitable hike.
+Healthy Hampshire partnered with the Town of Worthington to create a detailed map of the walking trails in town, which outlines current and suggested walking tours of various lengths and levels of difficulty.
+The map includes the length and estimated walk times of each section so that walkers may choose a suitable hike.
 Worthington has many dirt roads that are fairly accessible to a wide range of abilities, because of their flat surface and low traffic.
-Different types of road surface, changes in elevation, and accessibility during winter months would all be indicated.
-The text will include reference to the Highlands Footpath and also to walking trails available in nearby towns.
+Different types of road surface, changes in elevation, and accessibility during winter months are indicated.
+The text includes reference to the Highlands Footpath and also to walking trails available in nearby towns.

 Hilltowns Destination Map

 The Jacob’s Ladder Business Association (JLBA) created a “Hilltown Destinations” map with funding and staff assistance from Healthy Hampshire, which includes at least two dozen family friendly, well-marked, accessible trail heads in twelve Hilltown communities.
 To support hikers and tourists, the map also includes JLBA businesses and access points for food, water, gasoline, and bathrooms for public use.